Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 For loading Ollama's cached GGUFs directly, see Where Ollama Stores Your Models.

-The result that stuck with me: at 65K context, the 70B model degraded less than the 12B.
-More weight in VRAM isn't always slower — sometimes it's more stable.
+The result that stuck with me: at 65K context, the 70B model degrades less than the 12B.
+More VRAM isn't always slower; sometimes it's more stable.
 The 10 models that didn't load are the ones I'm most curious about.
 I'll re-run this post when llama.cpp catches up to the newer architectures.